-In 1998, in collaboration with the White House Office of Drug Control Policy, Jeffrey Tauber founded the National Drug Court Institute (NDCI), becoming its first Executive Director.
+In 1998, in collaboration with the White House Office of Drug Control Policy, Judge Tauber founded the National Drug Court Institute (NDCI), becoming its first Executive Director.
 He directed NDCI’s educational and informational programs as well as NADCP’s Mentor Court System, which provided regionally focused, practitioner-based technical assistance and training to thousands of criminal justice and rehabilitation practitioners.
 In 2001 Jeffrey Tauber became the Executive Director of the Center For Problem Solving Courts (CSPC).
 CPSC served as a resource center for existing and planned problem-solving courts (courts based on the drug court model) throughout the nation.
 (2001-2002).

 He has written extensively on court-ordered rehabilitation systems and drug policy, including the first Drug Court Manual published, “Drug Courts: A Judicial Manual”, (California Center for Judicial Education and Research, 1994) and “Rational Drug Policy Reform: A Resource Guide.”
 (CSPC 2001).
 More recently he has collaborated in writing “The Drug Court Judicial Benchbook” (Alexandria VA: National Drug Court Institute, 2009), and “A Proposal for a National Reentry Court Initiative: Four Policy Papers.”
 (Alexandria VA: National Association of Drug Court Professionals, 2009).